BjoernPetersen/MusicBot/docs/plugins/lifecycle.md

 # Lifecycle

 Plugins have a well defined lifecycle, and it is extremely important that you understand it in order to create your own implementation.

 ## Creation

 Every plugin is instantiated by the bot using a public no-arg constructor.
 The constructor should do no more than basic object setup, it should especially not bind resources.

-While the plugin is in this state, it's dependencies are statically evaluated and the only property that will be accessed is its `name` property.
+While the plugin is in this state, its dependencies are statically evaluated and the only properties that will be accessed are the `name` and `description` properties.
-The end user chooses which plugins to actually activate and how dependencies are satisfied.
+The end user chooses which plugins to actually activate and how dependencies are satisfied before moving on to the next lifecycle phase.

 ## Configuration

 The plugin's dependencies are injected and its configuration methods are called:

+- `createStateEntries(Config)`
 - `createConfigEntries(Config): List<Config.Entry<*>>`
 - `createSecretEntries(Config): List<Config.Entry<*>>`
-- `createStateEntries(Config)`

 The three methods receive different `Config` objects appropriate for the specific kind of data.